beldenge/diamondback/README.md

 Browser rebuild of *Dust: A Tale of the Wired West*, plus a DreamFactory extractor.

 Non-commercial fan reconstruction.
 Not a port of CyberFlix’s engine C. Playable client is Three.js.
-Game logic will run extracted DreamFactory tokens in a TypeScript VM. https://diamondback.town is the title chooser for **Dust: Unlocked** and **Dust: Resurrected**.
+Game logic will run extracted DreamFactory tokens in a TypeScript VM. https://diamondback.town is a title chooser: **Dust: Resurrected**, **Dust: Unlocked**, and **The Picture Show**.

 Hosted: **https://diamondback.town** (GitHub Pages + CloudFront extract).